 - Dip the cloth in alcohol and rub the main body of the keyboard clean, including the space between individual keys, as well as the keys themselves.

 - Optionally, if you want to clean the area under the keys (which might be a good idea if you haven’t cleaned your keyboard in a while), you will need to remove the keys first.
 This can be done by pushing any thin object underneath a key to dislodge it – be it a screwdriver, a ruler, or even a knife.

 - Once the keys are off, use cotton swabs dipped in alcohol to clean the area.

 The mouse is perhaps the easiest peripheral to clean.
 All you will need is a piece of cloth and rubbing alcohol.
-Simply dip the cloth in alcohol as before and scrub the mouse clean.
+Simply dip the fabric in alcohol and scrub the mouse clean.
 You may once again use a thin object to get any built-up dirt out of the mouse’s crevices.

 For cleaning the monitor, you will need a special microfiber cloth so that the screen doesn’t get scratched.
 Apart from that, you might also need rubbing alcohol or distilled water to get rid of any persistent clumps of dirt.
-Alternatively, you can use special screen wipes which are quite cheap and which you can buy in almost any tech store.
+Alternatively, you can use a special screen wipe, which is quite cheap and that you can buy in almost any tech store.